EBI-Metabolights/guides/docs/index.md

 ### Submitting a study for curation

-Once you have completed the study metadata, uploaded raw data files and the study successfully validates, select the **status** bar at the top of your study and change to **curation**.
-You will no longer be able to directly edit your study, please contact MetaboLights Help if you need to make further amendments.You will also be prompted to set the public release date for your study, *please note this is automatically set to a minimum of **4 weeks** to allow for the curation process*.
+Once you have completed the study metadata, uploaded raw data files and the study successfully validates, select the **status**  at the top of your study and change from ***‘Submitted’*** to ***‘In Curation’***.
+You will no longer be able to directly edit your study, please contact MetaboLights Help if you need to make further amendments.

+You will also be prompted to set the Public Release Date for your study.

 ![Status](assets/images/image21.png){width=400}

-Following successful curation, the status will be updated to **review** and a temporary private *read only* link will be available on your study page to share with journal editors, collaborators etc if requested.
+Once ***‘In Curation’***, a temporary private read only link will be available on your study page to share with journal editors, collaborators etc., if requested.

 ![Status](assets/images/image30.png){width=800}

 Once the release date is reached the study will become **public**.
 You can update this date at any stage by contacting MetaboLights Help.

 ## Create Study
-Select [Submit study](https://www.ebi.ac.uk/metabolights/editor/console) followed by **Create online** to be taken to the Guided Submission Portal.
+Select [Submit study](https://www.ebi.ac.uk/metabolights/editor/console) followed by 'Create New Study' to be taken to the Guided Submission Portal.

-If you have an existing account you will first be taken to My Studies where you can choose to edit an existing study or create a new study.
+If you have an existing account you will first be taken to My Studies where you can choose to edit an existing study (MTBLSxxx) or create a new study (REQxxx).

 ### Guided Submission Portal

-The Guided Submission Portal will take you through the steps to create your study.
+The Guided Submission Portal will take you through the steps to create your MetaboLights submission (study).
-A new study will be automatically generated with a unique accession number / study identifier.
+A new temporary submission request will be automatically generated with a unique study identifier.

 ![Portal](assets/images/image12.png)

 You can exit the guided submission at any time and the information you have added will be automatically saved.
 To re-enter the study in Guided Submission mode, simply go to My Studies and select the Guided Submission option below the study information.

 ### Submitters and authors
 Submitters are the study creators and editors, they have access and edit rights to the private study during the submission process and correspondence will be directed to the submitter.
 They will also be the main contact for once the study is public.

-Authors are named contributors (as for a manuscript) but will not automatically have edit rights or private access to the study.
+Study Contacts are named contributors (as for a manuscript) but will not automatically have edit rights or private access to the study.

 The submitter can provide access & edit rights to collaborators provided they have a MetaboLights account by adding first as an author and then choosing [Make submitter](Study_description.md#authors).